Follow Us

 Novel Coronavirus (nCoV-2019) outbreak

 Please note: this situation is evolving rapidly and information is subject to change.
-Up-to-date information, including case counts, information for healthcare workers, and laboratory guidance is maintained on the BCCDC website.
+Up-to-date information, including case counts, information for health-care workers, and laboratory guidance is maintained on the BCCDC website.

 See PICNet update regarding novel coronavirus (nCoV) – January 24, 2020